Showing posts with label Arts and Culture. Show all posts

 In the main theater ramp, several groups presented folk dances.
 Their graceful interpretation of colorful costumes has entertained the crowd of both local and foreign audiences.
 It was a great moment to watch the young performers across the country showcasing their dance skills in classical Filipino music.

-From elementary up to college, I was like them, being a member of the school dance troupe and presenting different folk dances on stage.
-The joy felt while performing before the audience is quite reminiscent, and why I patronize Filipino cultural presentations and activities.
+From elementary school through college, I was like them, a member of the school dance troupe and presenting different folk dances on stage.
+The joy felt while performing before the audience is quite reminiscent, which is why I patronize Filipino cultural presentations and activities.

 The main theater of 'Tanghalang Nicanor Abelardo' is where I spent most of the time witnessing the performances of the resident companies.
 I was delighted to watch the 'Bayanihan Cultural Dance Company' when they presented beautiful folk dances.
 They have presented the 'Pandango sa Ilaw and 'Wasiwas,' both popular Philippine folk dances that made me proud of being a former folk dancer who happens to have presented those two dances way back in high school and college.

-The Philippine folk dance is truly an epitome of grace, grandeur, and refined ways that are becoming obsolete in today's modern living.
+The Philippine folk dance is truly the epitome of grace, grandeur, and refined techniques that are becoming obsolete in today's world.

-The presentation and rendition of the Philippine Madrigal Singers is truly soulful singing that captures the audience's emotions.
+During the gala night, the Performers of the Pasinaya Festival 2013 presented and performed the Philippine Madrigal Singers, whichrs is truly soulful singing that captures the audience's emotions.
 Their company is undeniably one of the world's best and most awarded chorales.
-It has won prestigious awards and recognition from international chorale competitions.
+It has won prestigious awards and recognition from international choral competitions.
 The 'Madz,' as they call it, sings in a semi-circle without the aid of a conductor.
 Their soft and angelic voices deserve applause from the audience regardless of musical genre, from classical and folkloric music to contemporary music.

-The Philippine Philharmonic Orchestra rendered an enchanting melody of some classical symphonies and even modern popular Filipino music under their music director Maestro Oliver Ochanine.
+Under their music director, Maestro Oliver Ochanine, the Philippine Philharmonic Orchestra rendered the enchanting melody of some classical symphonies and even modern popular Filipino music.
 They received numerous applause from the audience, who appreciated what authentic music should be.
 Their mastery of musical instruments is majestic and produces stunning rhythmic sounds.
 My regard for classical music and symphonies will remain my appreciation for this artistic, lyrical masterpiece.

 The 'Pasinaya Festival 2013' brought lessons and new learning.
 Our culture is diverse and rich it is a heritage.
 Thus, there is a need to preserve, protect, love, care, and respect.
 Our arts and culture are what we are Filipinos and should show to the world.